Chris Bostock: Career

-Starting out in Bristol, UK, Bostock studied classical piano from the age of six, taking up the guitar aged 12 and formed his first band The Stingrays in 1978 as bassist and backing vocalist, appearing on seminal Bristol compilation album Avon Calling before releasing their first single 'Countdown', having played numerous shows opening for acts such as the UK Subs and The Undertones.
+Starting out in Bristol, UK, Bostock studied classical piano from the age of six, taking up the guitar aged 12 and formed his first band The Stingrays in 1978 as bassist and backing vocalist, appearing on the Bristol compilation album Avon Calling before releasing their first single 'Countdown', having played numerous shows opening for acts such as the UK Subs and The Undertones.

 Bostock then joined Bristol band The X-Certs, playing Clash-influenced songs fused with Reggae and appearing on The Bristol Recorder 2 compilation album before releasing their own single 'Together' while opening for acts such as The Clash and The Associates.

-In 1980, Clash/Specials/Dexys/Subway Sect manager Bernard Rhodes, recruited Bostock along with Sean McLusky from The Stingrays, Rob Marche from Joe Public and DC Collard from Gardez Darkz to form a group with fellow Bristol musician Johnny Britton and they recorded the track 'Perpetual Emotion' to launch as a single.
+In 1980, Clash/Specials/Dexys/Subway Sect manager Bernard Rhodes, recruited Bostock along with Sean McLusky, Rob Marche and DC Collard to form a group with fellow Bristol musician Johnny Britton.
 The new band then started touring with Vic Godard in 1981 as the second incarnation of Subway Sect before recording an album Songs For Sale for London Records in 1982.
 They also ran their weekly Club Left in association with Rhodes at the Whiskey-A-Go-Go in Wardour Street, enabling the band to showcase singers such as New Yorker Dig Wayne, Lady Blue and Bananarama while Johnny Britton set the scene as the house DJ playing his brand of Cool Bop & Swing.

-Working with Dig Wayne, the band worked up a set incorporating their favourite influences of Funk, Northern Soul, Rhythm & Blues and Ska and became The JoBoxers, signing to RCA Records and embarking on a UK tour opening for Madness in 1983.
+Working with Dig Wayne, the band worked up a set incorporating Funk, Northern Soul, Rhythm & Blues and Ska and became JoBoxers, signing to RCA Records and embarking on a UK tour opening for Madness in 1983.
 The JoBoxers’ single "Boxerbeat" reached No 3 in the charts while "Just Got Lucky" reached No 7 (UK) and No 31 (US) and their album Like Gangbusters went Top 20 (UK).